What is the Washoe Meadows Community?

 What is Washoe Meadows State Park?

 Washoe Meadows is a 608-acre wild land park in South Lake Tahoe, California.
 It is located in El Dorado County south of the city of South Lake Tahoe.
-Washoe Meadows was set aside for conservation nearly 30 years ago to protect its natural and cultural treasures and ensure the preservation of a pristine Lake Tahoe.
+Washoe Meadows was set aside for conservation over 30 years ago to protect its natural and cultural treasures and ensure the preservation of a pristine Lake Tahoe.
 Because of Washoe Meadows’ importance to the water quality and clarity of the lake, the State purchased it under an emergency statute in 1984 when the land was threatened by development.

 The Parks Commission voted to establish Washoe Meadows as a State Park in 1987.
 It is a popular, all-season park where visitors can enjoy walking, jogging, bike riding, snowshoeing and cross-country skiing in the park’s beautiful meadows and forests, as well as fish and swim in the Upper Truckee River, which borders the park.
 There is no fee to use the park.